Jessie Ware on working Kylie Minogue (and hopefully Cher) and her dream podcast guests

 Asked if they had plans to work together again, Ware replied: “Yeah, I reckon.
 I’m really enjoying the fact I’m with Róisín Murphy at the moment and have a record [‘Freak Me Now’] out with her.

 “I’m just working with my icons and that’s an amazing thing to be able to say that I’m doing.
 Kylie one year, Róisín Murphy the next, Cher maybe next year?
-Barbara Streisand?
+Barbra Streisand?
 I don’t know!”

 While hoping to work with her fellow Mercury nominees Shygirl, Ezra Collective, Loyle Corner, Olivia Dean, RAYE, Ware also spoke of her dream guests on her NME Award-winning podcast Table Manners, which she co-hosts with her mother Lennie.